 This year the Corporate Travel Community (CTC) will feature some of the leading airlines, airports and country markets for air travel.
-Here, using the extensive profile insights available to CAPA – Centre for Aviation members to deliver a data snapshot at where they sit today in the Covid-19 impacted world, we look at Indonesia, where alongside a range of methods to boost the ailing air transport industry, sits an interesting proposal to site future airport projects on water or at waterfront locations to incorporate seaplane activity.
+Here, using the extensive profile insights available to CAPA – Centre for Aviation members to deliver a data snapshot at where they sit today in the Covid-19 impacted world, we look at VietJet Air, an example of an airline that appears to be managing the COVID-19 crisis better than many others.

 This year the Corporate Travel Community (CTC) will feature some of the leading airlines, airports and country markets for air travel.
-Here, using the extensive profile insights available to CAPA – Centre for Aviation members, we deliver a data snapshot where they sit today in the Covid-19 impacted world, we look at Singapore, where the absence of any domestic market means it has to rely on the slower international recovery to rebuild connectivity.
+Here, using the extensive profile insights available to CAPA – Centre for Aviation members to deliver a data snapshot at where they sit today in the Covid-19 impacted world, we look at Macau, where visitor arrivals remain significantly down, but there are some bright shoots for the final two months of the year.